DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Experimental Results

 \subsection{Evaluation on Text Classification}

-Table~\ref{main_text_classification} shows the comparison of the model performance in multiple text classification tasks.
 As shown in Table~\ref{main_text_classification}, the two students produced by \SystemName with a 6-layer distilled BERT (S\(^{\rm A6}\) and S\(^{\rm B6}\)) consistently outperform TinyBERT and UDA\(\rm_{TinyBERT}\) in all text classification tasks.
 Moreover, one student of our dual-student 6-layer \SystemName outperforms the 12-layer supervised BERT\(_{\rm BASE}\) by a 0.55\% average improvement in accuracy.
-These results suggest that \SystemName provides a simple but effective way to improve the generalization ability of small models by training collaboratively with a cohort of other models with limited labeled data.
+These results suggest that \SystemName provides a simple but effective way to improve the generalization ability of small networks by training collaboratively with a cohort of other networks.

 Compared with the FLiText, \SystemName improves the average classification accuracy by 1.9\% while using a student model with 0.7M fewer parameters than FLiText.
 FLiText relies heavily on back-translation models for generating augmented data, similar to UDA.
-Unfortunately, this strategy not only fails to eliminate error propagation introduced by the back-translation model but also requires additional data pre-processing.
-Besides, FLiText consists of two training stages and needs supervised optimization in both of the stages, which increases training costs and external supervised settings.
+Unfortunately, this strategy fails to eliminate error propagation introduced by the back-translation model and requires additional data pre-processing.
+Besides, FLiText consists of two training stages and needs supervised optimization in both stages, increasing training costs and external supervised settings.

-Table~\ref{auxiliary_text_classification} shows results when comparing \SystemName to other prominent SSL methods.
+Table~\ref{auxiliary_text_classification} shows results when comparing \SystemName to other prominent SSL methods which are integrated with a 12-layer BERT.
 We take the results from the source publication or Unified SSL Benchmark (USB)~\cite{wang2022usb} for these baselines.
-These methods are integrated with a 12-layer BERT.
-However, most of them perform worse than \SystemName's students only with a 6-layer BERT.
-In the case of Yahoo!Answer text classification, our 6-layer BERT-based \SystemName uses only a tenth of data and achieves even better performance than all 12-layer BERT-based SSL benchmarks.
+However, most of them perform worse than \SystemName's students only with a 6-layer BERT using same labeled data.
+In the case of Yahoo!Answer text classification, our 6-layer BERT-based \SystemName achieves better performance than all 12-layer BERT-based SSL benchmarks.
 These results demonstrate that our model has superiority in certain scenarios of the lightweight model architecture and limited manual annotation.